JuanPabloDiaz/simonGame/README.md

 ## Get started 🛠️

-To get started with [Simon Game](https://simon.jpdiaz.dev), simply clone the repository and follow the setup instructions.
+To get started with [25 + 5 Clock](https://25.jpdiaz.dev), simply clone the repository and follow the setup instructions.
 You'll be up and running in no time!

 ### Setup 📋